Neighbourhood speed limits

-This change may affect the speed limit on both residential and collector roads in neighbourhoods.
-There will be no changes to the speed limit on higher classification roads (e.g. Deerfoot Trail, Bow Trail, Anderson Road, Memorial Drive), or to playground zones.
+In Calgary, the change to the standard speed limit from an unposted 50 km/hr speed limit to 40 km/hr came into effect on May 31, 2021.
+It impacted the speed limits on both residential and collector roads in neighbourhoods.
+There were no changes to speed limits on higher classification roads (e.g. Deerfoot Trail, Bow Trail, Anderson Road, Memorial Drive) or playground zones.

-The following recommendations were passed at the February 1, 2021 Strategic Meeting of Council:
+- Minutes of the February 1, 2021 Strategic Meeting of Council

 - Cover report